jaehyeon-kim/jaehyeon-kim.github.io/_posts/2015-03-14-Parallel-Processing-on-Single-Machine-Part-I.md

 reset("parallel")
 {% endhighlight %}

-## CASE II - I/O operations matters
+## CASE II - I/O operation matters

 In this example, a case where an argument is sent to workers is considered.
 While the argument is passed to wokers once for each task by `clusterApply()` and `clusterApplyLB()`, it is sent to each chunk once by `parLapply()` and `parLapplyLB()`.
 Therefore the benefit of the latter group of functions can be outstanding in this example - it can be checked workers are idle inbetween in the first two plots while tasks are performed continuously in the last plot.